 Electrification Infrastructure

-Electrification requires more than vehicles and batteries - it demands a new generation of infrastructure to support energy distribution, conversion, and use across all critical sectors.
+Unlike energy systems, which generate and deliver electricity, infrastructure represents the demand-side endpoints where electrical power is applied to mobility, operations, and processes, shaping load characteristics, reliability requirements, and system design.
 From public EVSE networks to port electrification, infrastructure is the connective tissue enabling clean energy, zero-emission logistics, and AI-optimized operations at scale.

 EV Charging Infrastructure